RPX2001/3D-Scanner/README.md

 3. **Data Transmission:** The ATmega328P microcontroller collects the distance measurements and transmits the data to a computer via serial communication.
 4. **Point Cloud Mapping:** Software on the computer receives the serial data and maps the points to create a 3D representation of the object.

-### Mechanical Design

-The mechanical design of the 3D scanner includes:
-- **Smooth Shafts:** Used for linear motion to ensure precision.
-- **Screw Shafts:** Used for controlled rotation and vertical movement.

-### PCB Layout

-The PCB layout is designed using SMD components for compactness and reliability.
-The layout includes:
-- **Microcontroller Circuit:** Based on ATmega328P for controlling the stepper motors and handling data transmission.
-- **Motor Drivers:** For driving the NEMA 17 stepper motors.
-- **Power Supply Circuit:** To provide necessary power to the components.

 ### PCB
 ![PCB](https://github.com/RPX2001/3D-Scanner/blob/main/WhatsApp%20Image%202024-06-05%20at%2019.54.27.jpeg)

-## Getting Started

-### Prerequisites

-- **Hardware:**
-  - ATmega328P microcontroller
-  - NEMA 17 stepper motors
-  - Stepper drivers (e.g., A4988)
-  - Distance sensor (specify type)
-  - Mechanical components (smooth and screw shafts, turntable)
-  - Custom PCB

-- **Software:**
-  - Arduino IDE for programming the ATmega328P
-  - Serial communication software (e.g., PuTTY, Arduino Serial Monitor)
-  - 3D mapping software (e.g., PCL, Meshlab)

-### Steps

-1. **Assemble the Hardware:**
-   - Connect the stepper motors to the stepper drivers.
-   - Connect the stepper drivers to the ATmega328P microcontroller.
-   - Set up the distance sensor and connect it to the microcontroller.
-   - Assemble the mechanical parts, including the turntable, smooth shafts, and screw shafts.
-   - Ensure the PCB is correctly assembled and connected.

-2. **Upload the Code:**
-   - Write the firmware for the ATmega328P to control the stepper motors and read data from the distance sensor.
-   - Upload the code to the ATmega328P using the Arduino IDE.

-3. **Calibrate the System:**
-   - Ensure the stepper motors are correctly calibrated for precise movement.
-   - Calibrate the distance sensor for accurate measurements.

-4. **Run the Scanner:**
-   - Place the object on the turntable.
-   - Start the scanning process and collect the point cloud data via serial communication.

-5. **Map the Point Cloud:**
-   - Use 3D mapping software to visualize the point cloud data and create a 3D model of the object.

 ## Contributors